acneyouth1996/acneyouth1996.github.io/_posts/2019-08-23-meta-learning-review.md

 We expect a good meta-learning model capable of well adapting or generalizing to new tasks and new environments that have never been encountered during training time.
 The adaptation process, essentially a mini learning session, happens during test but with a limited exposure to the new task configurations.
 Eventually, the adapted model can complete new tasks.
 This is why meta-learning is also known as [learning to learn](https://www.cs.cmu.edu/~rsalakhu/papers/LakeEtAl2015Science.pdf).

-The tasks can be any well-defined family of machine learning problems: supervised learning, reinforcement learning, etc. For example, here are a couple concrete meta-learning tasks:

-- A classifier trained on non-cat images can tell whether a given image contains a cat after seeing a handful of cat pictures.
-- A game bot is able to quickly master a new game.
-- A mini robot completes the desired task on an uphill surface during test even through it was only trained in a flat surface environment.

 ## Define the Meta-Learning Problem

 In this post, we focus on the case when each desired task is a supervised learning problem like image classification.
-There is a lot of interesting literature on meta-learning with reinforcement learning problems (aka "Meta Reinforcement Learning"), but we would not cover them here.

 ### A Simple View